alexcoder04/golored/README.md

 ### Pre-built binaries

-Simply download the binary from the [releases page](https://github.com/alexcoder04/golored/releases/latest).
+Download the binary from the [releases page](https://github.com/alexcoder04/golored/releases/latest).

 ### Build from source